-If you forgot to remove the PIN, Pattern, Password before creating your backup in TWRP, then follow these steps to bypass the error you’re getting.
+If you forgot to remove the PIN, Pattern, Password before creating your backup in TWRP, then follow these steps to bypass the error on the OnePlus and OnePlus 3T.

 This week, I’ve been showing you how to create a Nandroid backup on the OnePlus 3.
 Then I showed you how to restore a Nandroid backup on the OnePlus 3, and lastly I showed you how to delete a Nandroid backup on the OnePlus 3.
 One the tutorials where I showed you how to create and restore the backup, I made a note that warned you about a bug some people are experiencing on the OnePlus 3 with TWRP.

 It’s been advised to delete your PIN, Pattern or Password before you create your Nandroid back with the OnePlus 3 (this bug also effected other devices like the Nexus 5X and 6P too).
 If you don’t, then when you restore the Nandroid backup, Android might not recognize your PIN, Pattern or Password.
 It doesn’t matter if you enter it correctly, this bug is preventing people from logging back into Android and making them panic.

 There is a quick and easy way around this though and that’s what I want to show you today.